£6,219 per course

 - Accommodation during the course

 - Drinking water

 - Training manual

 - SASSETA Competency Certification

 - English speaking support by long-term experienced staff

 - 24/7 support throughout the course

-- The price stated in euros are approximate values.
+Note: The price stated above is an approximate value.
 Due to sharp fluctuations in the exchange rate of the South African Rand, the final price for this trip will be calculated at the time of enquiry based on the latest exchange rate.